jiesse/linux/c.md

 ##base

-    "hello"; : const, address
+    global variable the less the good , maybe can put into struct glabal var name the more long the good , locate the more short the good data nomally cann't  use in code ,but define "hello"; : const, address
     <string.h>; strcpy(stingname,"hello") contain cp '\0'; strlen(string); not contain '\0'
     while(*a++ = *b++) : *a = *b; while(*a); a++ ; b++